Darling Downs

 Darling Downs lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the Darling Downs statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 1,988 as of November 2025.
-This reflects an increase of 397 people (25.0%) since the 2021 Census, which reported a population of 1,591 people in the Darling Downs (SA2).
-The change is inferred from the resident population of 1,901 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 94 validated new addresses since the Census date.
-This level of population equates to a density ratio of 202 persons per square kilometer, providing significant space per person and potential room for further development.
-The Darling Downs (SA2) experienced a growth rate of 25.0% since the 2021 census, exceeding the national average of 9.7%.
-Population growth was primarily driven by interstate migration contributing approximately 64.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Darling Downs had an estimated population of 1,991 as of Feb 2026.
+This reflects a growth of 400 people since the 2021 Census, which reported a population of 1,591.
+The current resident population is estimated at 1,901 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and an additional 94 validated new addresses since the Census date.
+This results in a density ratio of 202 persons per square kilometer.
+Darling Downs' growth rate of 25.1% since the 2021 Census exceeded the national average of 9.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 64.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Considering projected demographic shifts, exceptional growth is predicted over the period with the Darling Downs (SA2) expected to grow by 1,193 persons to 2041, reflecting an increase of 61.3% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch uses growth rates by age cohort from ABS's Greater Capital Region projections released in 2023 based on 2022 data.
+Projected demographic shifts indicate exceptional growth for the suburb, placing it in the top 10 percent of statistical areas nationally.
+By 2041, the population is expected to grow by 1,198 persons, reflecting an increase of 61.2% over the 17-year period.

 Frequently Asked Questions - Population